 Of all the challenges faced by entrepreneurs on a day to day basis, late payment is one of the biggest.
 And the burden on our small businesses, in particular, is huge: an estimated £26.8 billion of the total £31.3 billion due in the UK is owed to SMEs.

 Research from FSB shows that two fifths (39%) of businesses questioned were on average offered terms longer than 30 days for payment.
-On top of excessively long payment terms, 43 percent of firms said they have waited over 90 days beyond the agreed payment date before they got the money they are owed.
+On top of excessively long payment terms, 43 per cent of firms said they have waited over 90 days beyond the agreed payment date before they got the money they are owed.
 And shockingly, almost half (49%) reported that they were given no excuse or justification by customers for the delay.
 It’s perhaps understandable that only one in five FSB members are confident that the UK Government’s Prompt Payment Code is enough to address the UK’s poor payment culture.

 The Prompt Payment Code was set up in 2008 to ensure that small companies get paid on time and encourage big businesses to pay their suppliers faster.
 When asked if they would support a full and independent inquiry into poor payment practices, more than half (60%) of businesses surveyed supported the proposal.